ahoymarcus/nextjs-myjs-tech-blog/articles/software-architecture-patterns-overview-2022-02-18.md

 This pattern is useful for problems for which no deterministic solution strategies are known.
 The blackboard pattern consists of 03 main components:

 1. **Blackboard**: a structured global memory containing objects from the solution space.
-2. **Knowledge Source**: spcialized modules with their own representation.
+2. **Knowledge Source**: specialized modules with their own representation.
 3. **Control Component**: selects, configures and executes modules.

 `All the components have access to the blackboard.
 Components may produce new data objects that are added to the blackboard.
 Components look for particular kinds of data on the blackboard, and may find these by pattern matching with the existing knowledge source.`